We Found the Best Air Fryer—So You Don’t Have To

 In each of the tests—texture and cooking quality—this Philips model outperformed its competitors.
 When our test cooks made crab cakes, the exteriors were perfectly crisp and the centers warm and tender.
 They also cooked meatballs, pork chops, and chicken breasts, and found that they were similarly perfect—done exactly as expected.

 Of course, a stellar performance like this one—five out of five on our judging scale—does come at a cost.
 The Philips air fryer is priced at about $225, which is likely too much for someone with just a casual interest.
 However, if you’re the type that loves frying up frozen apps for your game-day parties or experimenting with new tools, it’s well worth it according to our cooks.
+Just make sure you don’t make these common mistakes with your air fryer.

 We Also Recommend…